'Noah' rains down on 'Divergent', 'Muppets' to win U.S. box office

 The weekend's other widely distributed new film, "Sabotage," sold just $5.3 million worth of tickets for the No. 7 spot, another disappointment for a film starring one-time box office superstar Arnold Schwarzenegger.
 The 66-year old former California governor plays the head of an elite Drug Enforcement Agency task force that finds itself at risk of being taken down themselves.

-"Cesar Chavez," starring Michael Pena as the labour leader who organized U.S. farm workers in the 1970s, sold $3 million and was in 12th place, despite playing in fewer than 700 theatres, according to the site Box Office Mojo.
+"Cesar Chavez," starring Michael Pena as the labor leader who organized U.S. farm workers in the 1970s, sold $3 million and was in 12th place, despite playing in fewer than 700 theaters, according to the site Box Office Mojo.

 "Captain America: The Winter Soldier" took in an estimated $75.2 million in its first weekend of overseas release from 32 territories, Disney said.
 The film opens in the United States and Canada next weekend.